declangao/WordpressReader/README.md

 ## About
-I recently came across a project of turning a WordPress site into aa mobile news reader app.
+I recently came across a project to turn a WordPress site into a news reader app.
 After a bit of research, I ended up finding several paid services to do exactly that.
-With little luck finding an adequate free service, I decided to write my own.
+With little luck finding an adequate free one, I decided to write my own.
 And this is the direct result of that.

 The project features JSON array & JSON object request, AppCompat Material Design, WebView, custom ListView adaptor and multi-language support.
 It first reads post categories and dynamically create the GUI.
 Then it loads posts page by page to fill the ListView.